apache/beam/learning/tour-of-beam/learning-content/core-transforms/map/pardo-one-to-one/description.md

 Here’s the previous example, `ParDo` with `ComputeLengthWordsFn`, with the DoFn specified as an anonymous function :

 ```
-// words is the input PCollection of strings
+// [input] is the input PCollection of strings
-var words beam.PCollection = ...
+var input beam.PCollection = ...

 lengths := beam.ParDo(s, func (word string, emit func(int)) {
       emit(len(word))
-}, words)
+}, input)
 ```

 If your ParDo performs a one-to-one mapping of input elements to output elements–that is, for each input element, it applies a function that produces exactly one output element, you can return that element directly.
 Here’s the previous example using a direct return:

 ```
-// words is the input PCollection of strings
+// [input] is the input PCollection of strings
-var words beam.PCollection = ...
+var input beam.PCollection = ...

-// Apply an anonymous function as a DoFn PCollection words.
+// Apply an anonymous function as a DoFn PCollection [input].
 // Save the result as the PCollection wordLengths.
 wordLengths := beam.ParDo(s, func(word string) int {
 	return len(word)
-}, words)
+}, input)
 ```

 > Note: You can use Java 8 lambda functions with several other Beam transforms, including Filter, FlatMapElements, and Partition.